FranklinMar/snake/README.md

 # Snake
-Snake console game on C. Using conio.h library.
+Snake console game on C using conio.h library for keyboard direct input.